-Abbas Zahedi is the ninth South London Gallery Postgraduate artist in residence.
+Abbas Zahedi was the ninth South London Gallery Postgraduate Artist in Residence.

 Zahedi creates social projects with collaborators and audiences.
 Recently he has worked with migrant and marginalised communities in the UK to explore the concept of neo-diaspora, and the ways in which personal and collective histories interweave.
 Zahedi recently completed an MA in Contemporary Art and Philosophy at Central Saint Martins, London.